-- Receive Load Balancing mode is not compatible with Microsoft Hyper-V*.
+- RLB mode is not compatible with Microsoft Hyper-V*.
 Use Virtual Machine Load Balancing mode if you want to balance both transmit and receive traffic.

-- Only the adapters connected at the fastest speed will be used to load balance incoming TCP/IP traffic.
-The primary, regardless of speed, will receive all other RX traffic.
+- Only the adapters connected at the fastest speed are used to load balance incoming TCP/IP traffic.
+The primary adapter, regardless of speed, receives all other RX traffic.

 - Can be used with any switch.
-Any failover will increase network latency until ARPs are re-sent.
+Any failover increases network latency until ARPs are resent.
 Simultaneous reception only occurs from multiple clients.

 VMLB teaming mode was created specifically for use with Microsoft Hyper-V*.
-VMLB provides transmit and receive traffic load balancing across Virtual Machines bound to the team interface, as well as fault tolerance in the event of switch port, cable, or adapter failure.
+VMLB provides transmit and receive traffic load balancing across Virtual Machines bound to the team interface.
+The LMLB team also provides fault tolerance in the event of switch port, cable, or adapter failure.
 This teaming type works with any switch.

-The driver analyzes the transmit and receive load on each member adapter and balances the traffic across member ports.
+The driver analyzes the transmit and receive load on each member adapter, and balances the traffic across member ports.
 In a VMLB team, each Virtual Machine is associated with one team member port for its TX and RX traffic.
-For example, if you have three virtual machines and two member ports, and if VM1 had twice as much traffic as the combination of VM2 and VM3, then VM1 would be assigned to team member port 1 and VM2 and VM3 would share team member port 2.
+For example: If you have three virtual machines and two member ports, and if VM1 has twice as much traffic as the combination of VM2 and VM3, then VM1 is assigned to team member port 1, and VM2 and VM3 share team member port 2.

-If only one virtual NIC is bound to the team, or if Hyper-V is removed, then the VMLB team will act like an AFT team.
+If only one virtual NIC is bound to the team, or if Hyper-V is removed, then the VMLB team acts like an AFT team.

 - VMLB does not load balance non-routed protocols such as NetBEUI and some IPX* traffic.